ValeryPonomarenko/ValeryPonomarenko.github.io/_drafts/navigation-for-dynamic-features.md

 **graph image**

-Final step is to implement the navigation interface in the Navigator.
+The final step is to implement the navigation interface in the Navigator class.
 Also the QestionsFragment was change a little, you can see changed code [here](link).

 ```kotlin
 class Navigator : QuestionsNavigation, QuestionNavigation, RightAnswerNavigation,